michaelfeil/infinity/docs/docs/deploy.md

 ### Generate Portable Executable

-This section describe the steps to prepare a single executable for infinity.
+This section describes the steps to prepare a single executable for infinity.
 It is setup using pyinstaller.
 The setup step has been verified on Windows 11.
 However, the compilation procedure should be the same on other platforms.

 ## Windows (CPU)
 1. Create a Python virtual environment.
 2. `pip install infinity-emb[all] pyinstaller`.
-3. Install pyinstaller. `pip install `.
-4. Compile executable. `pyinstaller .\infinity_server.spec`
+3. Compile executable. `pyinstaller .\infinity_server.spec`